VictorRayan/bip-39_bruteforce_metamask/README.md

-The Seed Phrase is the result of a interation on mathematical algorithm that consists in use the oficial bitcoin dictionary known as "BIP-39 WORDLIST" within 2048 words where will by an random entropy (some times, plus a Salt such as password typed by user) will generate a hash and do the checksum process to create and valid a new entropy and through this, generate 12 indexes that represents the postion of each word in dictionary to form the seed phrase starting with 0 index until 2047, working in this form:
+The Seed Phrase is the result of a interation on mathematical algorithm that consists in use the oficial bitcoin dictionary known as "BIP-39 WORDLIST" within 2048 words where will by an random entropy (some times, plus a Salt such as password typed by user) will generate a hash and do the checksum process to create and valid a new entropy and through this, generate 12 indexes that represents the position of each word in dictionary to form the seed phrase starting with 0 index until 2047, working in this form:

 1 - First we need an entropy (different, unique entropy) between 128 bits and 256 bits as string: